OpenHantek/OpenHantek6022/readme.md

 from the command line like this: `OpenHantek --useGLES`.

 USB access for the device is required:
-* As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you need a special driver for Windows systems.
+* As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you have to assign an usb driver to the device.
+The original Hantek driver doesn't work.
 * On Linux, you need to copy the file `firmware/60-hantek.rules` to `/etc/udev/rules.d/` or `/lib/udev/rules.d/` and replug your device.

 ## Important!